boazsegev/website_host_wild/source/portfolio.md

 Moreover, the piece of music was for a class and they would edit to my music (instead of the other way around), which meant I didn't have any picture to start with.
 Also, I didn't have enough time to find a Dobro for that beautiful metallic sound.

 I must say, it was a fun challenge and I hope you enjoy it too.

-## Instrumental

-##### The Warlord's Lament

-Warlords don't really expect to age, they don't often reflect on their life's accomplishments and they rarely live long enough to get the chance.

-Allow us to listen to the Strings as they follow an aging warlord's musing in [The Warlord's Lament](/media/the%20warlords%20lament.m4a "score: The Warlord's Lament").
-Let us march along the footsteps of empty victories and lost friends.

-##### Big Band Mood Piece

-I really enjoyed writing [iSpy Bo](/media/ispy_bo.mp3 "score: iSpy Bo").

-Sadly I couldn't record this piece as well as I had hoped, but I really enjoyed working with the ensemble and discovering more ways to write instrumental pieces.

 ## Notes